-- Olive Downs homestead (2.8 km north-east of the proposed CHPP); - Winchester Downs homestead (11 km west of the proposed CHPP); - Coolibah homestead (approximately 18.7 km north-west of the proposed CHPP); and - Vermont Park homestead (approximately 20 km south-east of the proposed CHPP).
+- Olive Downs homestead (2.8 km north-east of the proposed CHPP); - Winchester Downs homestead (11 km west of the proposed CHPP); - Coolibah homestead (approximately 18.7 km north-west of the proposed CHPP); - Vermont Park homestead (approximately 20 km south-east of the proposed CHPP); - Eagle Downs Exploration Shed (approximately 9.95 km south-southwest of the proposed CHPP); and - Eagle Downs Mine (approximately 9.60 km west-southwest of the proposed CHPP).

-This noise and vibration assessment has been prepared in accordance with the Department of Environment and Science (formerly the Department of Environment and Heritage Protection [DEHP]) document Guideline: Application requirements for activities with noise impacts (DES, 2020).
+This noise and vibration assessment has been prepared in accordance with the Department of Environment and Science (DES) (formerly the Department of Environment and Heritage Protection [DEHP]) document Guideline: Application requirements for activities with noise impacts (DES, 2020).